curl/everything-curl/cmdline.md

 # Command line basics

-curl started out as a command line tool and it has been invoked from shell prompts and from within scripts by thousands of users over the years. curl has established itself as one of those trusty tools that is there for you to help you get your work done.
+curl started out as a command-line tool and it has been invoked from shell prompts and from within scripts by thousands of users over the years. curl has established itself as one of those trusty tools that is there for you to help you get your work done.

 ## Binaries and different platforms

-The command line tool "curl" is a binary executable file.
+The command-line tool "curl" is a binary executable file.
 The curl project does not by itself distribute or provide binaries.
 Binary files are highly system specific and oftentimes also bound to specific system versions.